othreecodes/dod/_posts/blog/2017-08-15-test-these-views.md

 ```

 This stupid thing kept me up one night.
-Bdw I use `django-test-plus` for testing, cool library you should check it out.
+Bdw I use [`django-test-plus`](https://github.com/revsys/django-test-plus) for testing, cool library, you should check it out.
 It provides a lot of method that the default django test doesn't.

 So apparently, I learnt from the CTO (cool guy) today that your test for the views should also test the actual expected result, so here's a sample of one